AryanB1/SpamEmailDetector/README.md

 ## Evaluation Results

-The model's performance can be understood through the following visualizations:
+The model's performance can be seen through the following visualizations:

 ### Confusion Matrix